 Gayle Wigglesworth Wigglesworth writes the Claire Gulliver Mystery Series which features an ex-librarian who inherits her uncle’s traveling bookshop.

-Linda Wiken (aka Erika Chase) Linda Wiken writes the Dinner Club Mystery Series which features J.J.
+Linda Wiken (aka Erika Chase & Essie Lang) Linda Wiken writes the Dinner Club Mystery Series which features J.J.
 Tanner, an event planner.
 J.J. is a member of the Culinary Capers Dinner Club which is a club for “foodies”.
 This series also contains recipes!
 As Erika Chase she writes the Ashton Corners Book Club Mystery Series, which features Lizzie Turner and her five friends in a mystery book club in Alabama.
 Chase previously owned a mystery bookstore, as well as held jobs as a journalist, producer of radio shows, and a copywriter for advertising.
+As Essie Lang she writes the Castle Bookshop Mystery Series which takes place in New York.
+Shelby Cox is an ex-editor and current bookstore owner of one bookstore in Alexandria Bay, New York and manager/owner of another bookstore in a castle on an island.

 Sharon Wildwind Sharon Wildwind served as an army nurse in Vietnam and now writes a series featuring “Pepper” Pepperhawk, a nurse returning from Vietnam.